Victoria’s coronavirus cases by numbers

 * 68 cases have been linked to Australian Lamb Company in Colac

-* Five cases have been linked to Victoria Police sites at Docklands
+* 25 cases have been linked to Nino Early Learning in Bundoora

 SOURCE: Victorian government and DHHS